-This summer cottage is located on a First Nations island in Georgian Bay near Penetanguishene.
-The buildings are framed in spruce and clad in pine and were constructed entirely by local native carpenters.
+This summer cottage is located on a First Nations island in Georgian Bay near Penetanguishene, ON.
+The buildings are framed in spruce and clad in pine, and were constructed entirely by local native carpenters.

 A fragile layer of topsoil covers most of the island, supporting a mixed hardwood forest of birch, beech and maple trees.
 Ancient sand dunes below the surface have produced a widely varied topography that slopes gently toward a spectacular sandy beach.